-White inside, aluminium (ø=130 mm, h = 150 mm), with symetric light pattern
+inner shade is white, made of aluminium (ø=130 mm, h = 150 mm) with symetrical light dispersion

-Cast iron, ø=170 mm
+cast iron, ø=170 mm

 Sir Kenneth Grange